Position a mouse within a disinfected chamber to ensure access to its tail.

-Using very sharp surgical scissors, snip about 0.5 to 1 millimeter from the tip of the tail, and collect approximately 80 microliters of peripheral blood into heparinized capillary tubes.
+Using sharp surgical scissors, snip off a small portion from the tip of the mouse's tail, which contains a network of blood vessels.

 Copyright © 2024 MyJoVE Corporation.
 All rights reserved